ec-jrc/GWB/docs/usage/GWB_GSC.rst

     ;;                  3.
 From metric value in [Min, Max] to byte in [0, 254]
     ;;                  4.
 From metric value in [0.0, Max] to byte in [0, 254]
     ;;                  5.
 From metric value in [0.0, Max] to byte in [0, 100]
+    ;;                  Where Min and Max are the observed minimum and observed maximum values ;;                  over the entire output image
     ;;              For metrics 1, 9, 16, 17, 18, 19, 25, 27 only:
     ;;                  6.
 No stretch allowed; the metric value is converted to byte ;; Required for metrics 21, 22, 23, 24: